 11. You Arrive at the Campground But It Is Fully Booked

-The key here is to call in advance and book reservations if there is any possibility that your chosen campground will be full during your travel dates.
-If you are unsure, it’s best to just go ahead and book a reservation or call and inquire about vacancies.
+The key here is to call in advance and book reservations to see if your chosen campground will be full during your travel dates.

 12. You Are Too Cold at Night